Florian-Noever/al-helper/README.md

 ## How to Call Functions from AL code
 The template supports making functions public to be callable from the BC ControlAddIn.
 For this you need to follow these steps:
-1. Import ALHelper class `import ALHelper from 'utils/ALHelper';`
-2. Have a function that you want to make accessible for AL Code:
+1. Have a function that you want to make accessible for AL Code:
     ```javascript
     function someGlobalFunction() {
         window.alert('Hello from the control add-in!');
     }
     ```
-3. Make that function accessible using the `ALHelper` class:
+2. Make that function accessible using the `ALHelper` class:
     ```javascript
     ALHelper.makeFunctionAccessible(someGlobalFunction);
     ```
-4. In the ControlAddIn of your BC Project, define the Function *(Note that first letter is capital)*:
+3. In the ControlAddIn of your BC Project, define the Function *(Note that first letter is capital)*:
     ```c#
     controladdin "PTE ReactTSBC"
     {